gharbim/Supply_Chain/README.md

 # Cosmetic Supply Chain Optimization with Talend, Python & Power BI

+## 🎓 Academic Context
+This project was carried out as part of my academic journey at **Esprit School of Engineering**.
+It serves as a capstone integration of data engineering, business intelligence, and machine learning techniques to address real-world supply chain challenges in the cosmetics industry.

 ## 🧴 Project Overview
 This project aims to enhance the efficiency of a cosmetic supply chain by implementing a Business Intelligence (BI) and Artificial Intelligence (AI) system.
 It uses Talend for the ETL process, a constellation schema for the data warehouse, and AI models to optimize supplier selection, inventory management, and customer sentiment analysis.